Reasons why your grass seed isn’t growing this summer

-When these conditions aren’t perfect, grass seed will fail to germinate.
-So, what could be preventing your grass seed from growing this summer, especially now as the weather is at perfect peak temperatures?
-Well, there’s three very common reasons why this might be happening, and guess what – it all comes down to water, air and light!
+When growing conditions aren’t perfect, grass seed will fail to germinate.
+So, what could be preventing your grass seed from growing in summer, especially peak temperatures are more common between spring and autumn?
+There are three common reasons why this might be happening, and it all comes down to air, light and water!

-Seed won’t grow if it is either buried too deep or sitting on the surface.
-Whilst seed needs sunlight to germinate, it also needs the heat, moisture and air provided by the soil so if it’s sitting on top of the soil – it won’t be benefitting from all those things it needs to germinate.
-When sowing new seed, you should rake the seed in so that it is around three £1 coins (stacked) beneath the surface – this gives it adequate space to grow and receive light whilst also providing protection from the elements (and pesky birds!).
-If your seed is buried too deep, it won’t be able to get any of that good stuff it needs – water, air and light.
+The seed won’t grow if it is either buried too deep or sitting on the surface.
+Whilst seed needs sunlight to germinate, it also needs the air, heat and moisture provided by the soil.
+So, if the seed is sitting on top of the soil – it won’t be benefitting from all the things it needs to germinate.

 In short, if you aren’t watering enough and your seed is sitting on top of hard dry soil, or buried too deep beneath it – you will experience issues with germination.
-We have lots of guides on how to sow new grass seed and overseed your lawn as well as information on how to repair a drought damaged lawn.
-If you are experiencing any of these issues, give us a call on 0203 325 9067 and we will do our best to help you get you lawn back on track!
+We have lots of guides on how to sow new grass seed and overseed your lawn as well as information on how to repair a drought-damaged lawn.